Little Ireland

-Little Ireland was a slum district of Manchester, Lancashire, England, in the early 19th century.
-It was inhabited from about 1827 to 1847 by poor Irish immigrants, and was south of Oxford Road railway station, enclosed by the railway line and the loop in the river.
+Little Ireland was a slum district of Manchester, England in the early 19th century.
+It was inhabited from about 1827 to 1847 by poor Irish immigrants, and during its existence gained a reputation as the archetypal Irish district in nineteenth century industrial cities.
+Despite this reputation, the slum was the shortest lived of all the areas of Irish settlement in the city, and also the smallest, covering about four acres.
+The area existed south of Oxford Road railway station, enclosed by the railway line and the loop in the River Medlock.